GGP1/kure/README.md

 - **Secure:** Every record is encrypted before hitting the database, using a strong [encryption algorithm](#encryption) and the user's master password SHA-512 hash.
 - **Simple and easy to use:** Kure is develop with simplicity in mind, not only to use but to mantain aswell.
 - **Dynamic:** Perfect for people that uses passwords frequently.
-- **Portable:** Can be easily carried around in an external device.
+- **Portable:** Both kure and the database compile to binary files and they can be easily carried around in an external device.
 - **Multiple options**: Kure offers not only storing entries but also: bank cards, crypto wallets and files of any type.

 ## Installation